coder7475/model-training-with-modular-workflow/README.md

 This project demonstrates a machine learning workflow that provides a structured approach to building, training, and deploying machine learning models.

+## Business Context

+Aim of this project is to develop a ml system to predict the behavior of customers as to retain customer.

 ### Table of Contents

 - [Dataset](#dataset)